-- - all other contingent and fixed liabilities of the Subsidiary Guarantor (including any Guarantees under the Senior Credit Facility); and - - any collections from or payments made by or on behalf of any other Subsidiary Guarantor with respect to other Subsidiary Guarantor's obligations under its Subsidiary Guarantee pursuant to its contribution obligations under the Indepture limited partnership, limited liability company or other similar entity other than Renters Choice or another Wholly-Owned Subsidiary Guarantor if:
+- all other contingent and fixed liabilities of the Subsidiary Guarantor (including any Guarantees under the Senior Credit Facility); and - any collections from or payments made by or on behalf of any other Subsidiary Guarantor with respect to other Subsidiary Guarantor's obligations under its Subsidiary Guarantee pursuant to its contribution obligations under the Indenture.

 Consolidation and Merger.
-Each Subsidiary Guarantor is permitted to consolidate or merge into or sell its assets to Renters Choice or another Wholly-Owned Subsidiary Guarantor without limitation.
-Each Subsidiary Guarantor is permitted to consolidate with or merge into or sell all or substantially all of its assets to a corporation, partnership, trust,
+Each Subsidiary Guarantor is permitted to consolidate or merge into or sell its assets to Rent-A-Center or another Wholly Owned Subsidiary Guarantor without limitation.
+Each Subsidiary Guarantor is permitted to consolidate with or merge into or sell all or substantially all of its assets to a corporation, partnership, trust, limited partnership, limited liability company or other similar entity other than Rent-A-Center or another Wholly Owned Subsidiary Guarantor if:

 - - the provisions under the Indenture (including the covenant described under "-- Certain Covenants -- Limitations on Sales of Assets") are complied with; and - - such Subsidiary Guarantor is released from all of its obligations under the Indenture and its Subsidiary Guarantee (which will terminate).
-However, any such termination will only occur to the extent that the Subsidiary Guarantor's obligations under the Senior Credit Facility and all of its Guarantees of any other Indebtedness of Renters Choice also terminate.
+However, any such termination will only occur to the extent that the Subsidiary Guarantor's obligations under the Senior Credit Facility and all of its Guarantees of any other Indebtedness of Rent-A-Center also terminate.